Understanding Sacroiliac Joint Dysfunction and Minimally Invasive SI Joint Fusion

 During these procedures, our skilled surgeons use x-ray guidance to precisely place a series of implants implants into the SI joint.

 The TORQ procedure utilizes a series of specially crafted titanium screws which are implanted through the SI joint.
-The textured outer layer of the screws promotes natural fusion with the surrounding bone, forming an incredibly strong bond.
+The textured outer layer of the screws promotes natural fusion with the surrounding bone and forms an incredibly strong bond.

 The INTRA X procedure utilizes two small cylindrical implants made of bone allograft.
 The implants are inserted through a tiny incision and directly into the joint space, where they fuse with surrounding tissue.